Bile: What is it?

 As toxins are filtered through the liver, they must pass through three phases that all require specific nutrients to occur.
 This is important because toxins are usually altered and converted into forms that are less toxic (or even beneficial).

-There are three phases of this process that require certain nutrients to be present:
+Three phases of this process require certain nutrients to be present:

 Phase I is regulated by the Cytochrome P50 enzyme and is the first step in converting toxins.
 This phase requires adequate amounts of amino acids, vitamins A, B2, B3, C, E, folate, iron, calcium, copper, zinc, magnesium, and selenium.